Get Maintouch

 First-Party Data: The Competitive Advantage AI Cannot Replicate

-Product usage data tells you how customers really use your product versus how you think they use it.
-Feature adoption rates, drop-off points, common workflows.
-That context turns a generic "how to use X" post into a guide based on what works for thousands of users.
+Product usage data shows how customers really use your product, not how your team assumes they use it, turning a generic "how to use X" post into a guide based on real workflows instead of guesses.

-Customer support tickets contain zero-volume queries at scale.
-Someone emails asking "how do I export data from X to Y using Z format?"
-That's a real question a real person asked.
-It has zero search volume in Semrush.
-Write a post answering it, and you own that query when others search for it.
+Customer support tickets contain zero-volume questions real people asked, like "how do I export data from X to Y using Z format?"
+Write a post answering it, and you own that query.

-Original research from surveys, experiments, or data analysis you run internally creates citable stats nobody else has.
-"We analyzed 10,000 customer sites and found X" is a sentence no competitor can write unless they run the same analysis.
-That becomes link bait and builds authority, especially when paired with a system that earns backlinks without manual outreach.
+Original research from surveys or internal data analysis creates citable stats nobody else has.
+"We analyzed 10,000 customer sites and found X" builds link bait and authority, especially when paired with a system that earns backlinks without manual outreach.

 How Maintouch Turns AI Content Into Ranking Assets